frckbrice/AI-powered-chat-app/README.md

 2. Type your message in the input field
 3. Send text, images, or videos
 4. Use AI chat by selecting ChatGPT from the conversation list
+5. Send message to chatgpt by starting the text message by @gpt you-kind-message
+6. start video call or make a group call by clicking the camera icon at the top right and invite members.

 ### **AI Features**